-- 4.1.7.
-Sixth, each player shuffles and presents their starting deck to an opponent to be shuffled and/or cut. - 4.1.7a After a player has presented their starting deck to be shuffled and/or cut, it is placed in their deck zone and they may no longer change any cards they have chosen in Rule 4.1.4 and Rule 4.1.5. - 4.1.7b A starting deck is private to each player.
+4.1.7.
+Sixth, each player shuffles and presents their starting deck to an opponent to be shuffled and/or cut.

+- 4.1.7a After a player has presented their starting deck to be shuffled and/or cut, it is placed in their deck zone and they may no longer change any cards they have chosen in Rule 4.1.4 and Rule 4.1.5. - 4.1.7b A starting deck is private to each player.
 The opponent may not look at the information of the cards in a deck presented to them. - 4.1.8.
-Seventh, each player equips their respective weapons and equipment (see Rule 8.5.40).
+Seventh, each player in clockwise order equips their respective weapons and equipment, starting with the first turn player (see Rule 1.1.6 and Rule 8.5.41).
 Any other cards that start the game in a zone other than the deck zone are put in their respective zones.
 The "start of the game" event occurs and effects that trigger at the start of the game are triggered.
-Layers on the stack resolve and game state actions are performed as if all players are passing priority in succession (see Rule 1.10.2). - 4.1.8a If two or more triggered-layers are created, they are added to the stack in an order chosen by the first-turn player.
-(See Rule 1.10.2c) - 4.1.9.
-Eighth and finally, each player draws cards up to their hero's intellect and the first turn player begins their Start Phase.
+Layers on the stack resolve and game state actions are performed as if all players are passing priority in succession until the stack is empty (see Rule 1.10.2). - 4.1.8a If two or more triggered-layers are created, they are added to the stack in an order chosen by the first-turn player.
+(See Rule 6.6.6b) - 4.1.8b If an effect would only trigger during a player's turn, it does not trigger during the start-of-game procedure.